kdliaokueida/Deep_Reinforcement_Learning/p2_continuous-control/README.md

 ### Solving the Environment

-Note that your project submission need only solve one of the two versions of the environment.
+There are two options for the environment.
+For this project, I select option 2 - trianing with multiple agents (as shown in `Continuous_Control.ipynb`).

 #### Option 1: Solve the First Version